aeseg/aeseg/README.md

 Installation
 ------------

-The latest stable release is available on PyPI, and you can install it by saying
+sed_tools is currently under development and is available on test PyPI.
+You can install it by running

 ```
-pip install sed_tools
+pip install -i https://test.pypi.org/simple/ sed_tools
 ```